bison--/gameDevTycoonFixer/README.md

 # gameDevTycoonFixer #

-workaround fixes for bug in Game Dev Tycoon
+workaround fix for bug in Game Dev Tycoon

-I bought the game **Game Dev Tycoon**, but when i get to the 2nd Office (1M level up), the game crashes with:
+I bought the game **Game Dev Tycoon**, but when I get to the 2nd Office (1M level up), the game crashes with:

     Java Script [object Event]

 So i found out it is a problem, that can be solved.
-But who wants to make this every time you lauinch teh game?
+But who wants to make this every time you launch the game?
 Thats where this tiny script comes in.

 * The game: http://www.greenheartgames.com/app/game-dev-tycoon/